Insights into the physics of neutron star interiors from pulsar glitches: Basic formalism for glitch modelling

-What is important is that observations of a sequence of events may reveal a tendency of the system for one of those scenarios (or for the most general one, in which neither $\sigma^{c}$ or $\sigma^{low}$ is constant), as shown in the right panel of Fig.~\ref{fig:quake}.

-Glitch forecast may not be as socially important as earthquake forecast, but, given the fact that observing glitches requires a constant monitoring effort, it is interesting to try to give at least rough estimates of the time till the next glitch \citep{Itoh_1983_predictions,middleditch2006,akbal2017}.
-To date, a statistical procedure for predicting a glitch in a given pulsar has not yet been developed, as we still have a lot to learn about the statistics of glitch occurrence in different objects.
+Glitch forecast may not be as socially important as earthquake forecast but observing glitches requires constant monitoring effort.
+Hence, attempting to provide simple estimates of the time between two successive glitches might also have practical value in optimizing observations, as well as possible falsification of the statistical model used \cite{Itoh_1983_predictions,middleditch2006,akbal2017,Melatos2018ApJ,montoli+2020}.
+Unfortunately, to date, a well-defined statistical procedure for predicting a glitch in a given pulsar has not yet been developed: we still have a lot to learn about the statistics of glitch occurrence in single objects. \\ \\

-While statistical analysis of the whole glitch population has been carried out by aggregating data from different pulsars \citep{sherman1996,lyne2000,fuentes17}, studies of the glitch statistics for individual pulsars are considerably more difficult because of small number statistics.
-Nonetheless, as the number of detected glitches increases, it is becoming possible to have a rough idea of the probability density functions for the glitch sizes and the waiting times in single pulsars \citep{ashton17,howitt2018ApJ,fuentes2019}.
-Most pulsars are roughly compatible with exponentially distributed waiting times and power-law distributed event sizes, which is the expected behaviour arising from self-organized critical systems\footnote{ The concept of self-organized criticality is believed to provide a natural explanation of the statistics of earthquakes, including the Gutenberg-Richter law for the distribution of earthquake magnitudes \citep{Bak_earthquakes_1989,SornetteSornette1989,Ito_SOCquake_1990,bak1994GMS}. } \citep{MP08}.
+\emph{\textbf{Glitch statistics, self-organization and hysteresis} -} While statistical analysis of the whole glitch population has been carried out by aggregating data from different pulsars \cite{sherman1996,lyne2000,fuentes17}, studies of the glitch statistics for individual pulsars are considerably more difficult because of small number statistics.
+Nonetheless, as the number of detected glitches increases, it is becoming possible to have a rough idea of the probability density functions for the glitch sizes and the waiting times in a given pulsar \cite{ashton17,howitt2018ApJ,fuentes2019}.
+Most pulsars are roughly compatible with exponentially distributed waiting times and power-law distributed event sizes, which is the expected behaviour arising from self-organized critical systems\footnote{ Self-organized criticality is believed to provide a natural explanation of the statistics of earthquakes, including the Gutenberg-Richter law for the distribution of earthquake magnitudes \cite{Bak_earthquakes_1989,SornetteSornette1989,Ito_SOCquake_1990,bak1994GMS}. } \cite{MP08}.
 However, the statistical properties of the Vela pulsar and J0537-6910 are unique among glitching pulsars, as they typically have large glitches which occur fairly periodically.
 Their observed activity is shown in Fig.~\ref{fig:fit_activity}.